Friday, December 29, 2023

 Robert Frost, 'October', 1915

 At this point I was busy working and only occasionally glancing at the day's sights through the windows.
 Light-wise however, things were moving along dynamically.
 As the sun rose higher in the sky, the light turned more lustrous and golden, and with it the fall palette of reds, yellows, oranges and browns began to make a stronger impression.
-Bright sunlight falling on a garden drenched with rain adds a kind of pulsing resplendence to the scene, at points making it appear paradisical.
-Our fall sunshine can be brilliant, but not so intense as to quickly dry the landscape, which means Edenic impressions of verdure and vibrant colour are prolonged.
+Bright sunlight falling on a garden drenched with rainfall adds a kind of pulsing resplendence to the scene, at points making it appear paradisial.
+Our fall sunshine can be brilliant, but not so intense as to quickly dry out the landscape, which means Edenic impressions of verdure and vibrant colour are prolonged.
 Through the flow of moments the surroundings simply glow with radiant energy.
 Check below how the fall colours are beginning to smoulder as the sun's rays fully break through (there's only the faintest hint of lingering mist in the distant background now).

 Suddenly the mist dissipates, sunlight is dominant, and fall colours blaze

-The sun's appearance renders the world into blocks of contrasting light and shade.
+The sun's appearance renders the world in blocks of contrasting light and shade.
 Periodically I look up and notice that the shade line running across the back garden is retreating slowly eastward as the sun gradually rises further above the roof, bathing ever more of the ground plane in intense fall light.

 Rising in the southeast, the sun casts angled light on oaks, lilacs and shed front

 From my seat at an island counter, generously sized kitchen windows play the role of framing views that appear astonishingly rich and vibrant.
-The thought occurs how fortunate we are to have such direct visual access to the garden from inside the building, and how rare and unusual this degree of wall-porosity actually is in a world of houses designed to face inwards.
+The thought occurs how fortunate we are to have such direct visual access to the garden from inside the building, and how rare and unusual this degree of wall-porosity actually is in a world of houses now designed to face inwards.
 Ample windows make walls seem semi-transparent, tipping the usual distancing effect towards one of connection.
 I quietly thank the building's designer for so creatively linking inside to outside, affording me a pleasurable sense of immediacy without ever having to leave my seat.

 View-framing window with scenic ensemble